wtyjoycee/Hiv_search_engine/README.md

 Task 3.3.1 create the cos-sim based on corss encoder

-Task 3.6.1: process of embedding and creaet the cos-sim score
+Task 3.6.1: process of embedding and creaet the cos-sim score based on biencoder